neomundi-io/.github/profile/README.md

 ---

 ## Roadmap : 30 days
-- Full GOV mode: blocking unstable responses before delivery — fewer tokens consumed & better responses delivered
+- Full GOV mode: fewer tokens for a better response.
+The system knows when to stop, as soon as the useful information is delivered
 - Extended detection: drift, error, rupture in real time
 - Platform interface: logs, configurable thresholds, full export